How to Increase Your Domain Authority (DA) in 2021

 What is Domain Authority (DA)?

-The higher the metric, the better the chances of the website generating organic traffic and rankings on Google SERPs.
+This also translates into higher chances of the website generating organic traffic and rankings on Google SERPs.

 Why is Domain Authority Important?